-MCAN Mortgage Corporation has been doing business as ("d/b/a") MCAN Financial Group (the "Company," "MCAN", "our", "us" or "we") effective April 1, 2022.
-MCAN was incorporated under the Trust and Loan Companies Act (Canada) (the "Trust Act"), by Letters Patent dated January 11, 1991.
+MCAN Mortgage Corporation doing business as ("d/b/a") MCAN Financial Group (the "Company," "MCAN", "our", "us" or "we") was incorporated under the Trust and Loan Companies Act (Canada) (the "Trust Act"), by Letters Patent dated January 11, 1991.
 We received our certificate to commence business from the Office of the Superintendent of Financial Institutions ("OSFI") on November 7, 1991.